lRomul/argus/docs/source/guides.rst

         model = load_model('/path/to/model/file', device='cuda:0')

-    The feature is helpful if one wants to load the model to a specific device for training or inference and also to load the model on a machine that does not have the device, which was specified before the model file was saved.
-For example, if the model was saved with ``device=='cuda:1'``, while the target machine is equipped with the only GPU, so, ``device=='cuda:0'`` is the only valid option.
+    The feature is helpful if one wants to load the model to a specific device for training or inference and also to load the model on a machine that does not have the device, which was used before the model file was saved.
+For example, if a model was saved with ``device='cuda:1'`` but the target machine only has one GPU, one would need to load the model on that GPU.
+In this case, the device should be specified as ``device='cuda:0'``, as it is the only valid GPU option.

     .. note::